UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Intro-to-HPC/README.md

 [![](/Images/Download-Button.png)](intro-to-hpc.tar.gz)

-To access the slides and informatio on this workshop, see our [Training Documentation](https://public.confluence.arizona.edu/display/UAHPC/Training#Training-IntroductiontoHPC).
+To access the slides and information on this workshop, see our [Training Documentation](https://public.confluence.arizona.edu/display/UAHPC/Training#Training-IntroductiontoHPC).

 <br>